spartan-protocol/spartan-docs/docs/liquidity-pools.md

 ### Dividends

-Most important of the Curated points to discuss here is 'Dividends', which are injected into the pool (in the form of SPARTA) whenever a qualifying swap is performed within a the pool.
+Most important of the Curated points to discuss here is 'Dividends', which are injected into the pool (in the form of $SPARTA) whenever a qualifying swap is performed within a the pool.
 It doesn't come from the user performing the swap as the slip fee does, instead coming from the 'Reserve' contract which controls the flow of emitted SPARTA incentives throughout the protocol.

----
+The amount of daily emitted incentives is calculated as follows:
+DailyEmissions = MaxSupply-TotalSupply/(EmissionCurve)
+MaxSupply = 300M $SPARTA (now 242519700 $SPARTA after burn)
+TotalSupply = $SPARTA from bonds + emissions - burned amount (burnforsparta) EmissionCurve = 2048
+Emissions take up approximately 33% of the total supply and are released over time according to above formula.

 ## Liquidity Features